timo42453189/catfeeder/README.md

 # CatFeeder
 ## Servo motor starts whenever a cat is detected by a AI with a RaspberryPI
-More features like mqtt, a webserver and an API
+Mqtt, a Webserver for logs and an API

 I2C communication with an Arduion UNO